-- The PMOC has completed its review of the JPB's Recovery Plan submitted to the FTA on September 30, 2022, and a draft report has been reviewed by the FTA.
-The PMOC is currently completing its final Recovery Plan Review Report. - The PMOC is monitoring the implementation of the plan proposed by BBII to achieve contract completion by the end of calendar 2023. - The PMOC will continue to closely monitor the PCEP's schedule, scheduling resources, and schedule management practices, including the current performance of BBII and its subcontractors.
+- The PMOC has completed its review of the JPB's Recovery Plan submitted to the FTA on September 30, 2022.
+The FTA is completing its review of the PMOC's final draft Recovery Plan Review Report. - The PMOC is monitoring the implementation of the plan proposed by BBII to achieve contract completion by the end of calendar 2023. - The PMOC will continue to closely monitor the PCEP's schedule, scheduling resources, and schedule management practices, including the current performance of BBII and its sub-contractors.

-The PMOC is continuing the preparation of a modified Readiness for an Electrified Testing review focused on the initial electrification of Segment 4 and the start of live-wire testing and commissioning of the first EMU trainset.
+The PMOC is continuing the preparation of a modified Readiness for Electrified Testing review focused on the initial electrification of Segment 4 and the start of live-wire testing and commissioning of the first EMU trainset.
 This review is being performed under a Programmatic Task Order.

 The completion of this review was paused because the planned electrification of Segment 4 was delayed by the lack of complete documentation and the availability of electric power.
 PG&E provided 115 kV power to Traction Power Substation (TPSS) #2 on August 27, 2022.
 Sectionalization testing of Segment 4 has been completed, however, the subsequent short-circuit test was not successful and must be redone.
 A second short-circuit re-test was also unsuccessful on February 4, 2023, and all downstream activities leading to live-wire testing of the EMUs are now on hold.
-The PMOC's opinion is that the power-up of the first EMU trainset will take place in March 2023.
+The PMOC's opinion is that the power-up of the first EMU trainset will take place in May 2023.

-- Monitoring the progress of the PCEP team as it continues to implement the following initiatives put in place by CalMod's Chief Officer (CO): - Implementing changes in the conduct of business, including routine partnering activities, with Balfour Beatty Infrastructure, Inc. (BBII), the Electrification design-build contractor, and its sub-contractors and suppliers. - Continuing changes within the PCEP organization. - The PMOC initiated a second Buy America review related to materials used by the JPB and its contractors for the infrastructure elements of the PCEP.
-The PMOC continues to monitor the JPB's quality team's progress in obtaining the appropriate documentation from BBII to complete the current review.

-• The PMOC has completed its review of the JPB's documentation related to its global settlement with BBII and a preliminary draft has been reviewed by the FTA.
-The PMOC is currently preparing its final Global Settlement Review report.
-The results of this effort have informed the PMOC's opinions and recommendations related to the JPB's Recovery Plan.
+- Monitoring the progress of the PCEP team as it continues to implement the following initiatives put in place by CalMod's Chief Officer (CO): - Implementing changes in the conduct of business, including routine partnering activities, with Balfour Beatty Infrastructure, Inc. (BBII), the Electrification design-build contractor, and its sub-contractors and suppliers. - The PMOC initiated a second Buy America review related to materials used by the JPB and its contractors for the infrastructure elements of the PCEP.
+The PMOC continues to monitor the JPB's quality team's progress in obtaining the appropriate documentation from BBII to complete the current review. - The PMOC has completed the final draft of its Global Settlement Review Report and the report is being reviewed by the FTA.
+The results of this effort informed the PMOC's opinions and recommendations related to the JPB's Recovery Plan.